 Students who are not from the European Union will have to apply for a specific study permit if they want to study in Italy and pursue their higher education.

 Plenty of students from all over the world move to Italy for their studies every year.
 Do you know why?
 You will get your answers here: Top Reasons to Study in Italy

 There are two types of Students visa in Italy:

 1. Italy Type-C visa: Shorter Periods

 The students who want to take a shorter program or a language course that is no more than 90 days acquire this type of visa.
 Students who are taking on student exchange programs or language classes opt for the Type C Visa in Italy.

 For proper degree course, which have 20 academic hours per week, or 80 hours a month will require this type of Student visa for Italy.

 The visa processing time for Italy is normally 1-3 weeks.
-A visa interview is taken three months before your arrival at Italy.
-Therefore, you must apply for student visa before at least 3 months.
+A visa interview is taken three months before your arrival in Italy.
+Therefore, you must apply for a student visa before at least 3 months.

 Italy Student Visa Work Permit:

 Students from EU/EEA do not require a specific work permit to work in Italy, however, they cannot work for more than 20 hours a week during the academic session.